 You can also repurpose many traditional nappy cover sewing patterns, such as those on Prefold2fitted, for wool fabric, and an all-in-two design is a great option for a backup or trainer – take a look at Do-it-yourself EC’s DIY post for inspiration.
 There are also many knitting patterns for wool nappy covers (soakers or longies) on Revelry.
 If you’re still unsure about using wool, check out Born Ready Jenn’s post on the benefits of wool.

 Training pants, and trainer inserts in particular, are relatively easy sewing projects.
 More links coming soon!

 Pads, mats and protectors

-Little Bunny Bear sells organic wool and recycled wool puddle pads and mattress protectors in her Etsy shop.
+Little Bunny Bear sells organic wool and recycled wool puddle pads and mattress protectors.
 Hippychick mattress protectors, which are also available from Amazon, are also recommended.
 Lana Bambini sells Organic Cotton Waterproof Mattress Protectors.

 If you’re after a disposable option, consider buying puppy training pads in multipacks, such as these from Amazon, as they often work out much cheaper than equivalent products for babies.

 If you’re looking for a DIY project, cut up a boiled wool blanket to make puddle pads, mattress protectors, car seat protectors and more; as they are already felted, wool blanket pieces don’t need to be hemmed.
 These are usually readily available in charity shops and are great value for money.

 Please comment if you have something to add!